-- 25. Product convergence refers to the convergence of the content of each HKFRS with the equivalent IFRS.
+- 19. Product convergence refers to the convergence of the content of each HKFRS with the equivalent IFRS.
 Product convergence of HKFRSs with IFRSs is an "all or nothing" concept.
-IAS 1 Presentation of Financial Statements, paragraph 14, states that "financial statements shall not be described as complying with IFRSs unless they comply with all the requirements of IFRSs".
+IAS 1 Presentation of Financial Statements, paragraph 16, states that "an entity shall not describe financial statements as complying with IFRSs unless they comply with all the requirements of IFRSs".
 It follows that the only changes to IFRSs that are generally possible while maintaining convergence are limited to mandating additional disclosures or removing options in IFRSs.
-Changes to recognition or measurement requirements usually result in a failure of convergence. - 26.
+Changes to recognition or measurement requirements usually result in a failure of convergence. - 20.
 In setting financial reporting standards for Hong Kong as an international financial centre, Council took note of the many reasons put forward for converging with IFRSs.
 These reasons include: - a. responding to the increasingly global business environment and the consequent need for entities to be able to present financial statements that are comparable with those in other jurisdictions; - reducing entities' costs of capital by ensuring that suppliers of funds and purchasers of goods and services understand the financial position and performance of the entity regardless of location of the parties to any transaction;